commandctrl/blueteamjourney/README.md

-A collection of scripts and tools to help defend and make sense of the data.
+A collection of scripts and tools to help defend, move and make sense of the data.